containerd/containerd/README.md

 There are nightly builds available for download [here](https://github.com/containerd/containerd/actions?query=workflow%3ANightly).
 Binaries are generated from `master` branch every night for `Linux` and `Windows`.

-Please be aware: nightly builds might have critical bugs, it's not recommended for use in prodution and no support provided.
+Please be aware: nightly builds might have critical bugs, it's not recommended for use in production and no support provided.

 ## Runtime Requirements